drentsoft/GodotBluetooth/README.md

 This module is a native Bluetooth implementation intended to perform fundamental tasks in a communication between bluetooth devices, built for use in Godot Engine, running on the Android platform.
 It does not support iOS Bluetooth Low-Energy (BLE) at the moment, but it could be added in the future.

-The module has been tested with:<br/>
+The plugin has been tested with:<br/>
 > [Godot 3.3 Stable](https://github.com/godotengine/godot/releases)<br/>
 > ESP-32S microcontroller<br/>
 > Multiple android devices<br/>